puppetlabs/puppet-specifications/moving_modules.md

 # Packaging

-This section lists which modules will be preinstalled in puppet-agent by platform family:
+This section lists which modules will be vendored in puppet-agent:

-TBD
+    augeas
+    cron
+    host
+    mount
+    scheduled_task
+    selinux
+    sshkeys
+    yumrepo
+    zfs
+    zone

+The following internal types/providers will remain in puppet:

+    group
+    package
+    service
+    user

 # Technical Issues